Freeports

 Declarations

-Under the proposed model, declaration requirements would be simplified to reduce the administrative burden of moving goods into a Freeport.
-A reduced amount of data would be provided using existing processes (form C21) to allow goods to be cleared to leave a port and businesses would need to complete a declaration into their own commercial records recording information about the goods that will be brought in to the UK.
+Declaration requirements are simplified to reduce the administrative burden of moving goods into a Freeport.
+A reduced amount of data is provided using existing processes (form C21) to allow goods to be cleared to leave a port and businesses would need to complete a declaration into their own commercial records recording information about the goods that will be brought into the UK.
 They would also need to provide adequate information to the Freeport operator’s records management system so that a central record of all goods in the site can be maintained.

 Businesses bringing goods into the UK via a UK port also need to submit Entry Summary Declarations for safety and security purposes before arrival and submit manifest information to notify the customs authority that the goods have arrived at the port.
 These processes for goods entering a port will not differ in respect of Freeports.